Rishit-dagli/MIRNet-TFJS/README.md

 ```

 The [`modeltest.js`](./example/modeltest.js) uses the `input.PNG` image file in the root directory and outputs a `output.Png` image file.

+## Want to Contribute 🙋‍♂️?

+Awesome!
+If you want to contribute to this project, you're always welcome!
+See [Contributing Guidelines](CONTRIBUTING.md).
+You can also take a look at [MIRNet-TFJS' Project Status Tracker](https://github.com/Rishit-dagli/MIRNet-TFJS/projects/1) for getting more information about current or upcoming tasks.

+## Want to discuss? 💬

+Have any questions, doubts or want to present your opinions, views?
+You're always welcome.
+You can [start discussions](https://github.com/Rishit-dagli/MIRNet-TFJS/discussions).

 ## Contributors